 What Match Type Should Negative Keywords Be

-Understanding negative keywords and their match types might help you figure out how and when to employ each match type.
-Allow us to walk you through the negative keyword match types options available:
+Understanding negative keywords and their respective match types can assist you in determining how and when to employ each match type.
+Allow us to guide you through the available options for negative keyword match types:

 1. Negative Exact Match Type